 Cars like the Range Rover Sport are rarely designed with a view to world-beating running costs; this is not an SUV that anyone will be able to run on a shoestring.
 It’s an expensive car to buy, too – prices rival the Audi Q8 and Porsche Cayenne Coupe.
-If fuel economy is your primary concern, the Range Rover Sport P400e plug-in-hybrid will be your best choice, but it's not cheap and offers the biggest benefits to urban users.
+If fuel economy and low emissions are your primary concerns, the Range Rover Sport P400e plug-in-hybrid will be your best choice, but it's not cheap and offers the biggest benefits to drivers making short trips.

 Range Rover Sport MPG & CO2

 In theory, the P400e plug-in hybrid is by far the most fuel-efficient in the range.
-Its 2.0-litre petrol engine is combined with a battery pack and electric motor, and promises up to 86.9mpg if you take full advantage of its 26-mile claimed electric range.
+Its 2.0-litre petrol engine is combined with a battery and electric motor, and promises up to 86.4mpg if you take full advantage of its 26-mile claimed electric range.
 Emissions of 74-85g/km of CO2 mean a low Benefit-in-Kind (BiK) company-car tax rating, too, which will give this pricey PHEV appeal among business users.
 It's available across most trim levels – but with prices starting at £72,000, it’s more expensive to buy than the diesels.
 Buyers will also need to be very careful when choosing the specification of their P400e if they want to drive into the London Congestion Charge zone for free, as the cut off for this is 75g/km.

-Both supercharged V8 petrol engines are the highest polluters, producing 315-338g/km, placing them in the highest brackets for both BiK and initial registration tax.
+Both supercharged V8 petrol engines are the highest polluters, producing over 300g/km of CO2, placing them in the highest brackets for both BiK and initial registration tax.
 As expected, both models struggle to better 18-20mpg at best.

-If you can live without a five-second 0-62mph time and still want to use petrol rather than diesel, the supercharged 2.0-litre returns a slightly less outrageous 24-26.1mpg, but its 245-266g/km CO2 emissions mean business drivers still suffer a top BiK rate.
+If you can live without a five-second 0-62mph time and still want to use petrol rather than diesel, the 2.0-litre P300 returns a slightly less outrageous 25.5mpg, but its 249g/km CO2 emissions mean business drivers still suffer a top BiK rate.

 The P400 combines a turbocharged 3.0-litre straight-six petrol engine and a mild-hybrid assistance system.
-It uses an electric supercharger and a small 48-volt battery to harvest some of the energy created when braking.
+It uses an electric generator and a small 48-volt battery to harvest some of the energy created when braking.
 This power is then used to assist the engine when accelerating, improving its overall efficiency.
-Claimed fuel economy figures are 24.9-27.4mpg and CO2 emissions come in at 234-258g/km.
+Claimed fuel economy figures are 27.1mpg and CO2 emissions come in at 237g/km.

 Annual road tax for all but the hybrid versions of the Range Rover Sport is £150 from the second year.
-Hybrid versions pay £140 from the second year.
-And because they cost over £40,000, all versions of the car are liable for an additional £325 each year for five years, again starting from the second year.
+Hybrid versions cost £140 from the second year.
+And because the Range Rover Sport costs over £40,000, it's liable for an additional £325 surcharge each year for five years, again starting from the second year.